my name is Rachel and thanks for taking the time to visit my page to learn more about me and stand-up-paddle-boarding (SUP).

 I look forward to seeing you on the water.

-I am a member of BSUPA, an ASI qualified SUP Coach and Water safety First aid trained.
+I am an ASI qualified SUP Coach and Water safety First aid trained along with SUP4 recently being accredited as an ASI school.

 Photocredits to @benreadphoto